 Information Required.
 In addition to the requirements defined in OAR 340-216-0040, the owner or operator of a source (where required by divisions 222 or 224) must submit all information necessary to perform any analysis or make any determination required under these rules.
 Such information must include, but is not limited to:

 (1) Emissions data for all existing and proposed emission points from the source or modification.
-This data must represent maximum emissions for the following averaging times by pollutant: [Table not included.
-See ED.
-NOTE.]
+This data must represent maximum emissions for the averaging times by pollutant consistent with the ambient air quality standards in division 202.

 (2) Stack parameter data (height above ground, exit diameter, exit velocity, and exit temperature data for all existing and proposed emission points from the source or modification;